Energy Crisis

 Where I live there are 4 distinct seasons.
 Each season affects my body progressively.

-• Winter has by far the lowest energy demands on my body as there is virtually little to no pollen during the winter months.
+Winter has by far the lowest energy demands on my body as there is virtually little to no pollen during the winter months.
+I feel great during the winter!
+This is my desired “normal”.

-• As spring rolls in my body can feel the effects of tree pollen but largely it handles everything really well to start the year.
+As spring rolls in my body can feel the effects of tree pollen but largely it handles everything really well to start the year.
 My energy demands are slightly higher than they would be in the winter.
+All in all I feel really good in spring - maybe a bit worse during peak tree pollen but not awful.

 How can I use this knowledge to my advantage?